 The cost per night for a destination club is a really useful calculation for both comparing the clubs amongst each other, and also comparing them to alternatives such as hotels or villa rentals.
 Overall the cost per night has increased since we ran the calculation last year.
 This is not surprising given that the clubs have all been increasing their initial fees and annual dues.

-Clubs such as Exclusive Resorts, Ultimate Escapes Elite, Distinctive Holiday Homes and Quintess have a cost per night per bedroom of $350 to $600 per night.
-Ultimate Escapes Premiere is in the range $150 to $300.
-The ultra luxury clubs are $900 to $1,600 per night per bedroom.
+Clubs such as Exclusive Resorts, Equity Estates, and Inspirato have a cost per night per bedroom of $300 to $600 per night.
+Equity Residences and Destination M are in the range $150 to $300.
+The ultra luxury clubs are $750 to $1,000 per night per bedroom.

 The updated spreadsheet includes three different models for calculating the cost per night.